Everything in Materialize is currently handled by the

 materializeddies, so too does all of the data.

 - Streaming sources must receive all of their data from the stream itself; there is no way to “seed” a streaming source with static data.
-However, you can union streaming and static sources in views, which accomplishes a similar outcome.
+However, you can union streaming and file sources in views, which accomplishes a similar outcome.